BSM: Extended Scalar Sectors: Dark matter models

 There are some interesting proposals in the literature that alleviate the tension between direct detection, which needs a small portal coupling, and the measured relic density that needs it to be large.
 We saw that in the resonant region portal couplings can be small and still be in agreement with the measured relic density due to the enhanced DM annihilation cross section.
 There are however models, that due to a leading-order cancellation of the direct detection cross section still allow for large portal couplings.
 These are the pseudo Nambu-Goldstone bosons DM first introduced in~\cite{Gross:2017dan}.
 This a scenario for which a one-loop calculation is needed for a proper comparison with the experimental results~\cite{Azevedo:2018exj}.

 As expected, as more fields are added to the Higgs potential, the models become less and less constrained by experiment.
 One should note however, that as soon as fields other than singlets are added, for instance $SU(2)$ Isopsin doublets, the dark sector will couple to gauge bosons.
 Since particles from the dark sector will now couple with gauge couplings, rather than portal couplings with origin in the potential, the interactions between the visible and the dark sector are usually more constrained.
 The simplest example of such a model is the Inert Doublet Model (IDM), first discussed in \cite{Deshpande:1977rw,Barbieri:2006dq,Cao:2007rm}.
 This model contains a second doublet that is odd under an additional $\mathbb{Z}_2$ symmetry that remains exact.
 Therefore, all novel scalars $H, \,A,\,H^\pm$ can serve as a DM candidate.
 Although this model was originally proposed because it could render exact relic density, more recently a combination of theoretical and experimental constraints have limited the allowed parameter space in such a way that only a few viable regions remain.
-See e.g. \cite{Kalinowski:2020rmb} for a recent discussion of the available phase space as well as possible cross section at current and future collider facilities.
+See e.g. \cite{Kalinowski:2020rmb} for a recent discussion of the available phase space as well as possible cross sections at current and future collider facilities.
 As the dark scalars in this scenario only couple to electroweak gauge bosons, typical collider signatures are single or multiple electroweak gauge bosons and missing transverse energy.
 Corresponding phenomenological studies are abundant, but so far there is no direct LHC search for this model.
 For a recent study at Higgs factories see e.g. \cite{Bal:2025nbu}.

 Finally, we want to briefly mention the 2HDM+a, a 2HDM with an additional pseudoscalar that serves as a portal to the dark sector in the gauge eigenstate.
 This model has been widely adopted by the LHC experiments as a prime model to investigate DM related signatures, where an overview can be found in \cite{LHCDarkMatterWorkingGroup:2018ufk}.
 It contains a large number of free parameters, therefore generic searches can only be presented in certain benchmark scenarios.
 Recent studies by the ATLAS collaboration have e.g. been presented in \cite{ATL-PHYS-PUB-2024-010}.
+For a recent review on dark matter see~\cite{Cirelli:2024ssz}.

 {